microchip-pic-avr-examples/dspic33ck-power-pwm-independent/README.md

 ## Summary
 Learning how to use the High Resolution PWM Module of dsPIC33C MP devices

-Lab 1: Complementary Waveform Generation
+Lab 2: Independent Waveform Generation
-Code example for dsPIC33CK and dsPIC33CH devices introducing the basic configuration of the high-resolution PWM module using one PWM generator channel generating a single, complementary PWM waveform
+Code example for dsPIC33CK and dsPIC33CH devices introducing the basic configuration of the high-resolution PWM module using one PWM generator channel generating two identical PWM waveforms

 - - -